marcozee03/FMOD-GODOT/README.md

 ### Compiling From Source

 \[WIP\]
-Before starting you will need to add the fmod headers and libraries into the appropriate location.
-To simplest way to compile this addon to your project is to run the export.py script example below
+Before starting, you will need to add the FMOD headers and libraries to the appropriate location.
+To simplest way to compile this addon to your project is to run the export.py script example below.

 ``` python
 python3 export.py -p \<platform> -o /path/to/godot_project/addons